tursky/.environment/readme.md

 ## VirtualBox

 First, you need to install the packages virtualbox and linux*-virtualbox-host-modules.
+To list what kernels is installed use:

 ```
-# To list what kernels is installed use
 mhwd-kernel -li
 ```